rogermparent/gatsby-plugin-collections/README.md

 # Gatsby Plugin: Collections

-This Gatsby plugin groups nodes into "collections"- distinct groups that share commonalities which aren't necessarily shared with items outside the group.
+This Gatsby plugin groups nodes into "collections"- distinct groups are often queried with each other for one reason or another.
 This concept takes heavy inspiration from the static site generator Hugo.

-For instance, in a blog, there is a separation between the date-based content "posts" and regular pages like "about" or "contact", despite all of them being the same type of node.
-This plugin aims to make implementing that separation a first-class concern.

-This plugin was formerly known as `@arrempee/gatsby-theme-mdx-collections`, but it only took minimal changes to allow for the existing logic to apply to any node type while still being usable by `@arrempee/gatsby-theme-mdx-blog`.

 ## Configuration

 ### collections: object

-While collections will be automatically parsed from top-level subdirectories of the directory specified by contentDir, they may also be manually defined to add extra context and configuration to the resulting `Collection` nodes.
+This object manually describes Collections- it can be used to give extra context to certain collections for use in index pages as well as actual collection-specific configuration for the plugin.

+The format is <Collection Key>:<Options>, where the Collection Key is a string that matches what a Resolver would output and Options is an arbitrary object that holds configuration specific to that Collection.

 ### collectionResolvers: object